ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 The quote serves as a reminder that mastery in writing—or any craft—comes from both practice and learning from others.
 You get better by reading a lot to see how others do it, and you get better by writing a lot to find your own voice.

 The same goes for being a developer.
-You can't just code all day and expect to get better.
+You can't code all day and expect to get better.
 You need to learn from others, see how they do it, and get inspired by their work.

 Attending tech conferences keeps your blade sharp.
 You're exposed to new ways of thinking, novel technologies, and innovative solutions to problems.
 Plus, let's not discount the burst of inspiration that can come from such gatherings.
 This inspiration can manifest in many forms: a unique problem-solving approach you've never considered, a new project idea, or a fresh perspective on your current work.